-Metacognition and Reflection
+Metacognition

-Metacognition refers to an individual's knowledge concerning cognitive processes and regulation of these processes in relation to cognitive objectives (Desoete & De Craene, 2019; Flavell, 1976; Jin & Kim, 2018).
+Metacognition refers to individuals' knowledge concerning cognitive processes and regulation of these processes in relation to cognitive objectives (Desoete & De Craene, 2019; Flavell, 1976; Jin & Kim, 2018).
 In other words, metacognition is the process of thinking about thinking.
-John Dewey proposed that reflective thinking, which is key to metacognition, comes about in moments of confusion, wonder, and curiosity (1910, p.6).
-Such an awareness of one's own thinking can improve the learning process.
-Reflection additionally helps to promote social and emotional learning: students benefit from reflecting on what they think and how they feel about what they have learned.
+John Dewey defined reflection or reflective thought, which is key to metacognition, as the "active, persistent and careful consideration of any belief or supposed form of knowledge in the light of the grounds that support it and the further conclusions to which it tends" (1910, p.6).
+He proposed that reflective thinking comes about in situations of confusion and of wonder and curiosity.
+Such an awareness of one's own thinking can be key to improving learning.

 Indeed, strategic metacognitive engagement has been shown to aid in performance in the classroom and overall academic achievement.
 For example, in one study, students' problem-solving processes were qualitatively shown to be supported by engaging in metacognitive regulation-the active monitoring and controlling of cognitive processes (Jin & Kim, 2018).
 Students were able to help monitor and adjust each other's thinking through their conversations.
-As students commented, "This makes no sense" or "I don't understand this," other students would respond with, "Let's try to think of this another way."
+As students said things like, "This makes no sense" or "I don't understand this," other students would respond with, "Let's try to think of this another way."
 Desoete and De Craene (2019) noted that metacognitive skills were associated with mathematical accuracy.
+Reflection is also linked to social-emotional learning, as students can benefit from reflecting on the thoughts, feelings, and emotional aspects of what they have learned.